 It’s possible that you can argue that the landlord breached the lease agreement, which potentially excuses your requirement to pay rent.
 Another common counterclaim is the breach of the implied warranty of habitability.
 If the rented property isn’t in livable condition, you can ask the judge for a judgment against the landlord ordering the landlord to return your rent or at least reduce the amount of rent you owed through an abatement.
 Common reasons to raise a breach of the implied warranty of habitability include lack of heat, broken windows, broken locks, health code violations, fire code violations, and mold.

 If you have a security deposit dispute with your landlord in the Lehigh Valley or surrounding areas, please call me at (484) 362-9286.
 My office is located in Bethlehem, PA.
-Call me for a free consultation.
+Call me for a consultation.